NKVD: Yezhov era

 After the German invasion of the Soviet Union (June 1941), the NKGB USSR was abolished, and on July 20, 1941, the units that formed the NKGB became part of the NKVD.
 The military CI was also upgraded from a department to a directorate and put in the NKVD organization as the Directorate of Special Departments, or UOO NKVD USSR.
 The NKVMF, however, did not return to the NKVD until January 11, 1942.
 It returned to NKVD control on January 11, 1942, as UOO 9th Department controlled by P. Gladkov.
 In April 1943, Directorate of Special Departments was transformed into SMERSH and transferred to the People's Defense and Commissariates.
 At the same time, the NKVD was reduced in size and duties again by converting the GUGB to an independent unit named the NKGB.

 In 1946, all Soviet commissariats were renamed "ministries."
-Accordingly, the Peoples Commissariat of Internal Affairs (NKVD) of the USSR became the Ministry of Internal Affairs (MVD), while the NKGB was renamed the Ministry of State Security (MGB).
+Accordingly, the People's Commissariat of Internal Affairs (NKVD) of the USSR became the Ministry of Internal Affairs (MVD), while the NKGB was renamed the Ministry of State Security (MGB).

 In 1953, after the arrest of Lavrenty Beria, the MGB merged back into the MVD.
 The police and security services finally split in 1954 to become: